J-81/JDO_V-V/README.md

 * Summary of set up

-If on Oberyn, I've already installed the new release to a conda environment.
+If on the LBL server, I've already installed the latest release of this program to a conda environment on the /data2 partition.
-Activate conda environment (Note: this environment is on the oberyn node)
+Activate conda environment:
 > conda activate /data2/JO_Internship_2021/conda/rnaseq_v1.0_modify

 If on a different machine, you can install the program by downloading the release and running this inside the source code directory: